dianamoreira/thefuck/ArchSW-docs/REPORT.md

 As a final note, we state that all the diagrams were developed by the respective authors of the document (using reliable [documentation](https://github.com/nvbn/thefuck) of the Project) and not by the Project author himself.
 As such, we remind the reader that different interpretations can lead to different representations.

+#Code Contribution: Makefile Rule
+We implemented a dynamic rule that, given a malformed/invalid make file invocation:

+- Parses the Makefile;
+- Retrieves it’s targets using regular expression matching;
+- Returns the most similarly named valid target.

 #Contributions

 Regarding the contribution of each element to this report, the group believes that the work was equally distributed by the five elements: